jayshozie/ceng240/notes4newbies/W01-intro.md

 the system memory.

 Master Boot Record (MBR) of a disk contains a table and code piece for loading the OS on that disk.
-There may be multiple in a single disk, if that disk has more than one bootable operating systems.
+The MBR contains a small executable program (bootstrap code) and a partition table that points to an active partition.
+If a disk has multiple bootable operating systems, a more advanced bootloader (often residing in the Volume Boot Record of a partition) is used ot manage selection.

 ### MBR is Executed to load the OS.